Ross-White/Weather-Dashboard/README.md

 During the development of the app, used used a variety of technologies:
 * Vanilla Javascript
-    * I mostly used vanilla Javascript, as I wanted to challenge myself to fully understand to language.
+    * I mostly used vanilla Javascript, as I wanted to challenge myself to fully understand the fundamentals of the  language.
 * JQuery
     * In some areas I chose to use JQuery for more concise code.
 * CSS